robotology-legacy/wysiwyd/main/src/modules/kinematicStructureLearning/ReadMe.txt

 The paper is available from http://www3.imperial.ac.uk/personalrobotics Also the video result is availabe at YouTube - https://www.youtube.com/watch?v=l431rT0S29U

-If you have any question, please email Hyung Jin Chang: hj.chang@imperial.ac.uk
+If you have any question, please email to Hyung Jin Chang: hj.chang@imperial.ac.uk